 Have you decided to stay two days in Vitré?
-It is the ideal option to enjoy the city while exploring the surroundings.
-Preserved heritage, nature walks and gourmet discoveries await you, let yourself be guided!
+It is the ideal option to enjoy the city while exploring the surrounding area.
+Preserved heritage, nature walks and gourmet discoveries await you, let yourself be guided for this weekend!

 Begin your immersion in the city through the charming cobbled streets that will lead you to the famous monument of the city:The Vitré castle.
 You will be captivated by its majestic towers with pointed roofs and its drawbridge that invites you to enter to discover the Castle Museum.